guardian/gu-email-renderer/README.md

 ## Template

-The `master.html` template contains the basic layout of the email.
+Emails are rendered using one of two base templates.

+Use `base_email.html` for a normal email structure and `base_scrape.html` for emails where the bulk of the rendering is done in ExactTarget and the application is just supplying a panel or two.

 Stories are rendered using macros found in the `macro` subfolder.

 ## ExactTarget integration